 Have you ever felt like stepping into a fairy tale?
 In Barcelona, you can do just that!

-The city’s architecture is one of the things that Barcelona’s known for, characterized by a delightful mix of Gothic and Modernist styles.
-This dreamy cityscape is largely thanks to the famed architect Antoni Gaudí, whose distinctive designs seem to dance with whimsy and delight.
+The city’s architecture is characterized by a mix of Gothic and Modernist styles.
+As you’ll see when doing your very own Barcelona city tour, this dreamy skyline is largely thanks to the famed architect Antoni Gaudí, whose distinctive designs make the city what it is today.

 Crowning his creations is the Sagrada Familia, a towering basilica that feels more like a celestial vision than a mere building.
 Work began in 1882 and amazingly, it’s still under construction, evolving as a testament to Gaudí’s genius.